Dissertation in the Languages and Cultures of the Near and Middle East

 The research and writing of the Masters dissertation is a crucial component of Research-based Masters training.

 The dissertation has a 10,000 word limit and counts for 25% of the overall degree.
 For details on presentation and submission dates, see the Postgraduate Taught Masters Handbook.

 At the end of the course, students should have:

 - The ability to apply their subject knowledge and methodology to a specific research problem in their area of specialism;

 - The skills required to pursue independent research in an academic context;

 - The ability to present their work to different audiences in a clear professional form.

 3 hours of supervision during the year.

 Method of assessment

-Dissertation of 10,000 words due September following the final year of study (worth 100%).
+Dissertation is 10,000 words submitted in September following the final year of study (100%).